adobe/elixir-styler/docs/control_flow_macros.md

 Never! `unless` [is being deprecated](https://github.com/elixir-lang/elixir/pull/13769#issuecomment-2334878315) and so should not be used.

+Styler replaces `unless` statements with their `if` equivalent similar to using the `mix format --migrate_unless` flag.

 ### use `with` when...

 > `with` great power comes great responsibility